2022 Florida's 20th congressional district special election: Results

 Per Florida law, because the margin separating Cherfilus-McCormick and Holness was less than 0.5%, a recount was held.
 Ballots received by November 12 from overseas were accepted.
 The two candidates were two votes apart as some ballots that had been cast were still in dispute.
 On November 12, over a week after the primary, the Broward County canvassing board declared Cherfilus-McCormick the winner after a recount failed to change the vote totals.
 However, Holness did not immediately concede, pointing out that the board had rejected twelve overseas military ballots.
 He said he would confer with a lawyer to decide whether or not to challenge the results.
 The Palm Beach County canvassing board voted to certify the election results on the same day.
 State officials certified the results on November 16.
+Cherfilus-McCormick prevailed by five votes.

 Cherfilus-McCormick won in Palm Beach County, receiving 30% of the vote.
 Meanwhile, Holness won in Broward County, where he serves as county commissioner, with 29% of the vote.